sontung/boom/README.md

 ## Boom

+## 24th Feb, 2015

+Add the ability to create multiple monster at a time, and each of them comes out once a time in nice way.
+Also, when the monster dies, a nice sprite is displayed.

 ## 23rd Feb, 2015

 Player now can use bombs to kill monsters.
 Also, the bomb now cannot be moved through.